 The term womanist was originally coined by novelist and poet, Alice Walker (1983) in, "In Search of Our Mother's Gardens: Womanist Prose."
 It refers to a black feminist or one who unapologetically loves and appreciates black women's culture and the strength of other black women (Hamlet, 2000, p.
 421).
-In its developing stages as a distinct discipline, during the second wave feminist movement, black feminists were responsible for identifying and acknowledging differences in their activism from those involved in mainstream women's protests.
+In its developing stages as a distinct discipline, during the second-wave feminist movement, black feminists were responsible for identifying and acknowledging differences in their activism from those involved in mainstream women's protests.
 More specifically, womanist research centrally examines the intersections of race, class, and gender.
-Additionally, critical womanist scholars also address the suppressive nature of controlling images like Mammie, Jezebel, Sapphire, the tragic mulatto and so forth.
+Additionally, critical womanist scholars also address the suppressive nature of controlling images like Mammie, Jezebel, Sapphire, the tragic mulatto, and so forth.

-I believe that self-defining is the single most necessary facet of empowerment for women of color.
+I believe self-defining is the single most necessary facet of empowerment for women of color.
 Self-defining is also essential to progressing womanist thought.
 It is for these reasons that the scope of my research is typically qualitative and it also keeps within the rich tradition of Afrocentric analysis (which is to view African/African-American individuals as subjects, rather than as objects).

 As an advocate, my focus is to amplify the voices of Black women and men, along with other people of color.
 Through community engagement, education, and other social platforms, my mission is to raise awareness about racial, gender, and class disparities while also providing equitable solutions to bring about systemic and long-lasting positive change.

-My dissertation focuses on self-definitive demonstrations enacted by former First Lady Michelle Obama, award-winning A-List actress Viola Davis, and pop-icon and superstar Beyoncé Knowles.
+My dissertation focuses on self-definitive demonstrations enacted by former First Lady Michelle Obama, award-winning A-list actress Viola Davis, and pop-icon and superstar Beyoncé Knowles.
 By using an Afrocentric and critical rhetoric methodology, this project specifically addresses how intersections of race, class, and gender impact black women's identity formation.
 It also utilizes Perry's crooked room theoretical perspective to express the difficulty and complexity of self-defining.
 The intent of self-definition is not to replace negative stereotypes with more positive ones.
 Instead, it is about authenticating the lived experiences and interpretations of black womanhood from the vantage point of those who live in it.
 In addition to my academic interest, my work as an artist is to provide compelling visual presentations to accompany my scholarship.
 Ultimately, the goal is to shine a light on the efforts of black women who seek to uplift other black women.
-It is also to be critical of and to resist oppressive forces designed to suppress and deny equality for all people.
+It is also to be critical of and resist oppressive forces designed to suppress and deny equality for all people.